Luke-G-Cordova/MDB/README.md

                 </ul>

 User joins -
-    [ ] When a user joins they are directed to role-assign channel (For some reason the guildMemberAdd event isnt firing properly) [x] In role-assign you can assign a role based on your level of experience in development.
+    [x] When a user joins they are directed to role-assign channel [x] In role-assign you can assign a role based on your level of experience in development.
             (maybe in the future get more roles)
 Role assignment -